LizzyonGit/fruits-hold-em/README.md

 ### Site goals

-- Inform visitors about Sotis the life coach, who he is, how he works and what he offers.
+The website aims to offer users:
-- Give visitors practical information such as address and contact information, prices and session lengths.
+- a fun and simple game to quickly and easily test their luck,
-- Convince visitors to book an appointment with Sotis the life coach and provide a way to book this appointment.
+- a responsive website across all screen sizes,
-- The website aims to be responsive across all screen sizes, with user-friendly navigation and present information in a clear consistent way without overinforming.
+- a user-friendly, simple navigation across the website.

 ### User stories